IBM/aspera-cli/docs/README.erb.md

 +-------------------------------+----------------------------------+-----------+
 ```

-> **Note:** `select` filters elements from the result of command, while the `query` parameters gives filtering parameters to the API when listing elements.
+> **Note:** Option `select` filters elements from the result of command, while the `query` option gives filtering parameters to the API when listing elements.

 In above example, the same result is obtained with option: